evanrich/Bluetooth-LED-Sign/README.md

 **Updates**

+* 3/07/2012 - Stencils should arive by the end of the week.
+I found a supplier for the LED matrix pieces, but they're $3.00 or more each, so this greatly increases the cost of the custom display, somewhat to the fact that unless they were mass-produced, they're be more expensive than just buying 3 3216 boards from sure.
+I will be completing the prototype however to validate the design, but I would not recommend it to anyone as cheaper alternative to Sure's offering.
+The only way it would be cheaper is if the modules were <$0.99 each.
+The controller still remains an option.
 * 2/29/2012 - Received set of controller boards from batchpcb, waiting on solder stencil to construct.
 Updated wiki pages with board scans.
 * 2/28/2012 - Located and sourced set of LED matrix boards, sign is 1/12 finished and working so far.